TL;DR:

 PC calling lets you make a phone call from computer using your internet connection instead of a traditional phone line.
 It relies on VoIP technology (Voice over Internet Protocol), which turns your voice into digital data, sends it over the internet, and converts it back into sound for the person on the other end.

 In practice, this means your laptop or desktop becomes a fully functional phone.
-With the right calling software for pc, you can call local, mobile, and international numbers directly from your screen, often with better control and visibility than a desk phone.
+With the right calling software for PC, you can call local, mobile, and international numbers directly from your screen, often with better control and visibility than a desk phone.

 If it still sounds a bit too abstract, check out this quick video on VoIP calling: